AnuwatCoder/full-stack-application-development/README.md

 ## 🚀 Overview

 Welcome to the **Full Stack Application Development Workshop**!
 This workshop will guide you through building a full-stack application using Laravel 11, React, and PostgreSQL.
-Join us from **September 4th to September 6th, 2024** for an intensive and hands-on experience in web development.
+Join us from Workshop for an intensive and hands-on experience in web development.

 ## 📅 Schedule

-### Day 1: Foundations of Web Development (4 September 2024)
+### Day 1: Foundations of Web Development

 #### Morning: HTML & CSS Basics